What Causes Heart Palpitations,

 ~ Electrolyte Imbalance

 ~ Prescription Drugs for Asthma

 ~ Too much smoking

 ~ Eating too much and going straight to bed

 ~ Adrenal Fatique

 ~ Chakra Imbalances

-Disclaimer: Rapid or irregular heartbeat may be a sign of a serious, even life threatening, medical condition.
+Health Disclaimer: Rapid or irregular heartbeat may be a sign of a serious, even life threatening, medical condition.
 If you experience tachycardia, afib or heart palpitations, please take the appropriate measures to be medically evaluated.
-Some supplements that support healthy heart rhythms include magnesium (I use Natural Calm because it is so quickly and easily absorbed by the body), Omega-3's and hawthorn.
+Some supplements that support healthy heart rhythms include magnesium (I use Natural Calm every night because it is so quickly and easily absorbed by the body), Omega-3's and hawthorn.